-SECTION 11 - INITIAL ELIGIBILITY LIST-FIREFIGHTERS.
+SECTION 13 - INITIAL ELIGIBILITY LIST-FIREFIGHTERS.

-- a) The Board shall select a number of candidates (the number to be determined at the discretion of the Board and announced at orientation) from the top of the Preliminary Eligibility List who shall be required to successfully complete a physical agility examination and submit to an oral interview to be administered by the Board and, if successful, their names will be included on the "Initial Eligibility Register." - The names of the applicants shall be placed upon the "Initial Eligibility Register" in rank order, highest first.
+- a) The Board shall select a number of candidates (the number to be determined at the discretion of the Board and announced at orientation) from the top of the Preliminary Eligibility List who shall be required to successfully submit to an oral interview to be administered by the Board and, if successful, their names will be included on the "Initial Eligibility Register." - b) The names of the applicants shall be placed upon the "Initial Eligibility Register" in rank order, highest first.
 All scored examinations shall be based upon a scale of 1 to 100.
-Rank order shall be based upon the applicant's total cumulative score which shall be calculated as follows: - b-1) Original written test score multiplied by 70%; and, - b-2) Oral interview score multiplied by 30%.
+Rank order shall be based upon the applicant's total cumulative score which shall be calculated as follows: - 1) Original written test score multiplied by 70%; and,

+2) Oral interview score multiplied by 30%.

-SECTION 12 - FINAL ELIGIBILITY LIST-FIREFIGHTER
+SECTION 14 - FINAL ELIGIBILITY LIST-FIREFIGHTER

 - A. Within ten (10) days after the posting of the Initial Eligibility Register, applicants, whose names appear thereon, shall make a claim for preference points.
 Failure to timely make a claim for preference points shall constitute a waiver thereof.
-Preference points shall be awarded as follows: - a-1) Military Preference 5 points.
-Awarded to applicants who have served a minimum of 12 months on active duty in the service of the U. S. Military and who have either been honorably discharged or, in lieu of an honorable discharge, are still serving in an active or inactive reserve status.

-- a-2) Fire Cadet Training-none.

-- a-3) Education Preference 5 points.
-Candidates must have an Associate's Degree in Fire Science or Emergency Medical Services from an accredited Community or Junior College or a Bachelor's Degree in any field from an accredited College or University.

-- a-4) Paramedic Preference none.,

-- a-5) Experience Points none.

-- a-6) Residency Points none.

-- a-7) Additional Points none.

-- B. Applicants shall be appointed from the Final Eligibility Register in descending order.
-Notwithstanding anything to the contrary contained herein, the Commission, at its discretion, may bypass a higher ranking candidate and appoint a lower ranking candidate if, in the Commission's opinion, the lower ranking candidate is more qualified for the position and that candidate's name appears within the top 5% of the names remaining on the list or, if there is less than 100 names remaining on the list, the applicant's name is within the top 5 names remaining on the list.

-- C. Appointment from the Final Eligibility Register is subject to satisfactorily passing or completing an in-depth psychological examination, a polygraph test, background investigation, and a thorough medical examination (which may include a test of the applicant's vision and hearing, a test for the presence of communicable diseases as well as a test to screen for the use of drugs and/or narcotics).
-A conditional offer of employment shall be made prior to an applicant submitting to the in-depth psychological examination and the medical exam.

-- D. In the event a "Final Eligibility Register" is exhausted prior to the expiration of the "Initial Eligibility Register," the Board may establish another "Final Eligibility Register" in accordance with Section 11 above.
+Preference points shall be awarded as follows: - 1) Military Preference 5 points.
+Awarded to applicants who have served a minimum of 12 months on active duty in the service of the U. S. Military and who have either been honorably discharged or, in lieu of an honorable discharge, are still serving in an active or inactive reserve status. - 2) Education Preference 5 points.
+Candidates must have an Associate's Degree in Fire Science or Emergency Medical Services from an accredited Community or Junior College or a Bachelor's Degree in any field from an accredited College or University. - B. Applicants shall be appointed from the Final Eligibility Register in descending order.
+Notwithstanding anything to the contrary contained herein, the Commission, at its discretion, may bypass a higher ranking candidate and appoint a lower ranking candidate if, in the Commission's opinion, the lower ranking candidate is more qualified for the position and that candidate's name appears within the top 5% of the names remaining on the list or, if there is less than 100 names remaining on the list, the applicant's name is within the top 5 names remaining on the list. - C. Appointment from the Final Eligibility Register is subject to satisfactorily passing or completing an in-depth psychological examination, a polygraph test, background investigation, and a thorough medical examination (which may include a test of the applicant's vision and hearing, a test for the presence of communicable diseases as well as a test to screen for the use of drugs and/or narcotics).
+A conditional offer of employment shall be made prior to an applicant submitting to the in-depth psychological examination and the medical exam. - D. In the event a "Final Eligibility Register" is exhausted prior to the expiration of the "Initial Eligibility Register," the Board may establish another "Final Eligibility Register" in accordance with Section 11 above.
 Names will be stricken from the "Final Eligibility List" and the Initial Eligibility List after the names have appeared on the original "Initial Eligibility List" in excess of two years.

-SECTION 13 - PROFESSIONAL EXAMINATIONS AND TESTS.
+SECTION 15 - PROFESSIONAL EXAMINATIONS AND TESTS.